StatBiomed/BMDS-book/README.md

 bookdown::render_book("index.Rmd", "bookdown::gitbook")
 ```

-To release the build, you can simply copy the whole contents in the `_book`
-folder to the `docs` folder and push it to this github repository.
+To release the build, you can simply push the `docs` folder to this github
+repository.
+Note, the website only shows the `docs` folder while other files are
+source codes for generating the `docs` folder.